michaelnaps/kman/readme.md

 ### **Koopman Operator Notes**

-This repository serves as the testing ground for my research at Boston University (being performed with the intent of being published).
-This readme currently discusses some preliminary results using serialized Koopman operators and their application in the Koopman-feedback operator (KFO).
+This repository serves as the testing ground for my research at Boston University.
+This *readme.md* is in the process of being rewritten as a brief introduction to Koopman operator theory.
+Some notes on my research into the Koopman-feedback operator, and using operators in series are in the folder titled *.archive*.

-**Note:** This repository description has become somewhat outdated.
-The system developed is currently moved to a private repo, and eventually I will rewrite this *readme.md* to be closer to a general discussion of Koopman operators. *Update:* some sections commented out and began rewrite...

 ___
 ### **The Koopman Operator**